pixelgrade/category-icon/readme.txt

 == Description ==

-A WordPress plugin to easily add an icon to a category, tag or any other taxonomy.
+A WordPress plugin to easily attach an icon to a category, tag or any other taxonomy term.

-** Now supports a category featured image field
+** Now supports a category, tag or any other taxonomy image field, also.

+Please note that this plugin will not automatically output the icon or the image on the frontend of our site.
+It is up to you to query and output in your theme.

 == Installation ==